Semrush helps you:

 Let’s say your article ranks for “automated SEO tools” but doesn’t mention that exact phrase.

-Since users search for this term, consider adding this keyword to the content where relevant.
-This could potentially improve your search rankings for that keyword.
+Since users search for this term, consider adding this keyword to relevant content.
+This might improve your search rankings for that keyword.

 Why Secondary Keywords Matter